maraik26/Big-Data-733/README.md

 Final Project- Topic modeling: To work with comments from an English department to create main Topics from those comments to know what is the main concern and interest people who are making comments and threads in the English department.
+There is also Sentiment analysis performed on comments.
+Written on Python and PySpark.